cau-riken/zaviewer/README.md

 ### 3. Implement custom processing on image clip within ZAViewer <a id="dev-custproc"></a>

 It is possible to create custom image processing routine that can be run on (part of) the images displaying in ZAViewer.
-These routine are Javascript code that can be easily plugged in without touching the main app source code.
+These routine are Javascript code that can be easily plugged in ZAViewer as explained below.

-#### Step-by-step procedure :
+#### Step-by-step procedure:

 * declare your custom processsing code inside the following source file : `zaviewer/extension/ZAVProcessings.js`
 * insert the required dependencies in the inside the html fragment file : `zaviewer/extension/customProcessings.html`